Medication Safety for Children

 What do I need to know about medication safety for children?

-- Keep all medicine out of the reach of children: Put the medicine where children cannot see or get to it.
-Do not leave a child alone with any medicine.
+- Keep all medicines out of the reach of children.
+Never leave a child alone with any medicine.

-- Give your child the medicine as directed by his caregiver: Do not split or crush pills unless directed.
+- Give your child medicine as directed by his or her healthcare provider.
+Never split or crush pills unless directed.
 If your child misses a dose, do not double the next dose.
 Ask how to make up the missed dose.
 Never give your child any medicine just to get him or her to sleep.
 Do not give more medicine or less medicine than directed.
 Continue giving the medicine for as long as directed by the provider.

-- Make a list of your child's medicines: Include the amounts, and when and why he takes them.
-Tell your child's caregiver if your child is taking any vitamins, herbs, or other medicines.
+- Keep a list of your child's medicines.
+Include the amounts, and when and why he or she takes them.
+Tell your child's healthcare provider if your child is taking any vitamins, herbs, or other medicines.
 Ask if they could interact with any other medicine or food.

 How do I give the right amount of medicine to my child?

-- Know your child's weight: The correct dose of many medicines is based on the child's age and weight.
+- Check your child's weight.
+The correct dose of many medicines is based on the child's age and weight.
 The medicine label will have a chart that shows the amount of medicine to give.
-If more than 1 child gets the same medicine, give the amount that is right for each child.

-- Give the medicine at the right time: Be sure you understand how often you should or can give the medicine.
+- Give the medicine at the right time.
+Be sure you understand how often you should or can give the medicine.
 Keep a chart of when to give the medicine and when you gave it.
 Give a copy of the chart to every person who gives your child medicine.
-Take a copy to your child's school if he gets medicine there.
+Take a copy to your child's school if he or she gets medicine there.

-What should I know about giving my child acetaminophen or ibuprofen?
+What do I need to know about giving acetaminophen or ibuprofen to my child?

 Acetaminophen and ibuprofen are given to reduce pain and fever.
 Too much of these medicines can be life-threatening to your child.
 Follow these safety rules to give the medicine correctly:

-- Do not give your child ibuprofen if he is vomiting without stop or is dehydrated.
+- Do not give your child ibuprofen if he or she is vomiting a lot or is dehydrated.
 Signs of dehydration include dry mouth, sunken eyes, and crying without tears.
-Ibuprofen can damage your child's kidneys if he takes it when he is dehydrated.
+Ibuprofen can damage your child's kidneys if he or she takes it when dehydrated.

-What should I know about giving my child cough or cold medicines?
+What do I need to know about giving cough or cold medicine to my child?

-- Do not give decongestants for more than 3 days.
+- Do not give decongestants for longer than 3 days.
 Decongestants for longer than 3 days may make your child's symptoms worse.

 - Do not give more cough or cold medicine than directed.
-Too much of this medicine can make your child very sick.
-It can even be life-threatening.
+Too much of this medicine can make your child very sick and can even be life-threatening.

 How should I give medicine to young children?

 Use an oral syringe or dropper to measure and give liquid medicine to infants and young children.
 Slowly squirt a small amount of the medicine into the side of the mouth and let the child swallow it.
 Continue doing this until your child has swallowed all of the medicine.
-Do not squirt the medicine directly into his throat.
+Do not squirt the medicine directly into his or her throat.
 This may cause him or her to choke.
 The following tips may help if your child will not take his or her medicine:

-- Give your child something cold to eat or drink before or after you give him medicine.
+- Give your child something cold to eat or drink before or after you give him or her medicine.

-- If the medicine tastes bad, ask your child's caregiver if you can cool it in the refrigerator.
+- If the medicine tastes bad, ask your child's healthcare provider if you can cool it in the refrigerator.
 If that does not work, ask if you can put the medicine in food or drink.

-- If your child spits out his medicine, wait a few minutes and try to give it again.
+- If your child spits out his or her medicine, wait a few minutes and try to give it again.

-- Do not punish your child for not taking his medicine.
-Be calm but firm when you give him the medicine.
+- Do not punish your child for not taking his or her medicine.
+Be calm but firm when you give him or her the medicine.

-- If you cannot get your child to take the medicine he needs, have another adult try to give it.
+- If you cannot get your child to take the medicine he or she needs, have another adult try to give it.

-- Talk to your child's caregiver if none of the methods you try work.
+- Talk to your child's healthcare provider if none of the methods you try work.

 What should I do if my child takes too much medicine or has an allergic reaction?

-- Your child misses a dose or will not take his medicine at all.
+- Your child misses a dose or will not take his or her medicine at all.

-- Your child has a rash, or his face or lips look swollen.
+- Your child has a rash, or his or her face or lips look swollen.